euwbah/MuseLang/README.md

 Java FX for GUI
 javax.sound.midi for MIDI
-(Hopefully I can create my out simple code highlighter/indenter thingy so I don't have to learn more APIs :P)
+(Hopefully I can create my out simple code highlighter/indenter thingy so I don't have to learn more APIs :P) (oh wait yes I can!)

 Current Thoughts:
 Syntax
 Code Highlighting
-How to get this swing thingy to actually work out
+How to get this FX thingy to actually work out

+Design: currently only two code areas.
+One editable, the other is a console.

+Syntax style:
+Whitespace are all equal
+Lexing and parsing based on function argument count Very basic language, no 'fundemental' type classes

+##Tokens:
+###Initial tokens
+linkport
+listports
+chd
+def
+Midi Target - <portname>:channel

+###Pattern
+NotePattern \......\
+ParamPattern ~\.....\
+GroupEach (....)
+GroupWhole [...]
+GroupSync {...}
+SuffixFunc

+###

+Example: